AACN-REACT/C-vsJavascript/README.md

  <p>As we mentioned, there are a multitude of Javascript runtimes, that are otherwise be known as Javscript Engines.</p>
 <p>Most of the popular browsers implement their own javascript engine</p>
  <p>These days most engines work along similar lines that they use a combination of an interpretor and an compiler</p>

+ ## CLASSES

+  This takes us to one of the major differences of the two languages, their respective implementations of the Object Oriented model and inheritance.